Alb-O/pandox/crates/pandox-web/README.md

 # Development

 The web crate defines the entrypoint for the web app along with any assets, components and dependencies that are specific to web builds.
-The web crate starts out something like this:
+The layout starts out something like this:

 ```
-web/
+pandox-web/
 ├─ assets/ # Assets used by the web app - Any platform specific assets should go in this folder
 ├─ src/
 │  ├─ main.rs # The entrypoint for the web app.It also defines the routes for the web platform